 1. Build a Sleep System

-Your sleep system includes your sleeping bag and your camp mattress.
+Your sleep system includes your sleeping bag, what you wear to bed, and your camp mattress.
 The warmth of your mattress will have a significant impact on how warm you sleep.
-Using the same sleeping bag, sleeping on a NeoAir® XTherm™ mattress will be a very different experience than sleeping on a flat foam pad.
+Given the same sleeping bag, sleeping on a NeoAir® XTherm™ NXT mattress will be a very different experience than sleeping on a flat foam pad.

 2. Sleeping Bag Fit